aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 - Before each test set storage (database / in-memory storage) to initial state.
 - After all tests stop the app.

-If you have direct access to the app storage (database / in-memory storage) you are able to make corresponding assertions:
+If you provide direct access to the app storage (database / in-memory storage) you are able to make assertions against it:

 ```mermaid
   flowchart TB